 12. Direct Customers to Live Chat Using Design

 Live chat offers instant resolution and is preferred by many customers.
 You may be able to shift some phone contacts to live chat, allowing agents to help multiple customers at once.
-Monitor this, as too many chats at once reduces savings.
-In our experience, 4 simultaneous chats is the upper limit for most firms.
-Pro tip: design your specifically site so chat icons are more prominent than your phone number.
+Monitor this, as too many chats at once can reduce savings.
+In our experience, four simultaneous chats are the upper limit for most firms.
+Pro tip: design your site so that chat icons are more prominent than your phone number.

 13. Social Support